Bachelor and Master Theses

 Concrete Topic Suggestions

-• Digital stress - a women's problem?
-On the visual construction of digital stress and stress sufferers: A content analysis of ...
+Digital stress - a women's problem?
+On the visual construction of digital stress and those affected by stress: A content analysis of ...

 • Commemoration on social media: memory creation and identity work using the example of ... (content analysis or survey)

-• Public debates and individual or collective acceptance of the establishment of new technologies or communication practices in different social domains
+• Public debates and individual or collective acceptance in the establishment of new technologies or communication practices in different social domains

-• Public debates about algorithms and artificial intelligence on the example of...
+• Public debates about algorithms and artificial intelligence using the example of...

-• Job description of a satirist: agendas, motivations and role models
+• Job profile of satirists:in: Agendas, motivations and role models

 • Gender issues in (strategic) health communication

-• Everyday communication on health topics: Social relations and (media-mediated) communication about health and illness
+• Everyday communication on health topics: Social relationships and (media-mediated) communication about health and illness

-• Media at the end of life: Media communication in final phases of life and for coping with grief
+• Media at the end of life: Media communication in the final stages of life and for coping with grief

-• The past of the digital future - imaginaries of life with digital media and technologies from 1980 to 2000.
+• The past of the digital future - Imaginations of life with digital media and technologies from 1980 to 2000.
 An analysis of product presentations, exhibition catalogs and media coverage

 • Digital transformation in and of media professions

-• Personal epistemologies of media and media use in everyday life: Digital or generational change of media repertoires and media practices?
+• Personal epistemologies of media and media use in everyday life: Digital or generational change in media repertoires and media practices?

-• Against the acceleration of everyday life: digital media and practices of slowing down between ideology (critique) and business model
+• Against the acceleration of everyday life: Digital media and practices of deceleration between ideology (critique) and business model

-• The Transformation of the Digital: The history of social media in Germany (cross-platform phenomena or platform histories e.g. StudiVZ, etc.).
+• The transformation of the digital: The history of social media in Germany (cross-platform phenomena or platform histories)

 • The importance of science blogs for journalistic research and news preparation in the context of science reporting

-• Artificial intelligence as a media issue.
-A content analysis on the representation of artificial intelligence in...
+• Artificial intelligence as a media topic.
+A content analysis of the portrayal of artificial intelligence in...

-• Communicating politics away from classic information reporting (e.g., through fictional media content, satire, info screens in public spaces) (content analysis or survey/experiment)
+• Communicating politics beyond traditional information reporting (e.g. through fictional media content, satire, info screens in public spaces) (content analysis or survey/experiment)

 Search